ufal/SimulStreaming/README.md

 ```

 It's space-separated.
 The first three columns are:
 - column 1: the emission time of that line, in miliseconds.
 In `--comp_unaware` mode, it's the simulated time.
+In server, this column is not there.
 - columns 2-3: the beginning and end timestamp of the line in original audio.
 (TODO: it should be, currently it is very rough approximation.)
-- column 4: This column starts either with a space, if the previous line had to be appended with a space, or with a character that has to be appended to the previous line (like comma or dot).
+- columns 4-: This column starts either with a space, if the previous line had to be appended with a space, or with a character that has to be appended to the previous line (like comma or dot).